akto-api-security/tests-library/remediation/INSECURE_OUTPUT_HANDLING_1.md

 ### Step 3: Use Safe APIs

 Use safe APIs or functions that do not reveal sensitive information.
 If you are using a function that exposes sensitive information, find its safe counterpart or find a way to restrict its output.

-### Step 4: Regular Code Review

-Ensure frequent code reviews for any change in the codebase to mitigate the risk of exposing sensitive information unintentionally in the future.
-Always keep security in mind during the development process.

-Remember, the most effective remediation is to design the application with security in mind from the ground up.
-Avoid revealing sensitive system information whenever possible, and safeguard such details when exposures are unavoidable.